waveform80/picamera/docs/recipes1.rst

 The camera preview system can operate multiple layered renderers simultaneously.
 While the picamera library only permits a single renderer to be connected to the camera's preview port, it does permit additional renderers to be created which display a static image.
-These overlayed renderers can be used to create simple user interfaces.
+These overlaid renderers can be used to create simple user interfaces.

 .. note::